Moving Data

 CCLA Data Transfer Nodes (DTNs) allow for speedy movement of large data sets into and out of the network.
 There are several transfer tool/protocol options to choose from to fit your needs.

 For Linux users, there is no clear recommendation for SFTP clients.
 No one free client supports all of CCLA storage services and behaves consistently.
-However, Cloud Explorer supports all of CCLA services and typically behaves predictably on Linux systems.
-See here for a how-to guide using CloudExplorer and Scality.
+However, supports all of CCLA services and typically behaves predictably on Linux systems.
+See for a how-to guide using CloudExplorer and Scality.

-5. rsync or rclone (supports s3) are other command line utilities that may suit your data transfer needs.
+or (supports s3) are other command line utilities that may suit your data transfer needs.
 At this time, CCLA does not offer support for these tools.